 Step 3 – Hire a book cover designer you like

 Finding a cover designer can be tricky.
 Here at Self-Publishing School, we have two options that can help you: 1) we can design the cover for you, or 2) we can provide you with a preferred list of talented book cover designers (as seen in the image below).
-In both cases, our students are able to cut down on expenses and time spent searching.
+In both cases, our students can cut down on expenses and time spent searching.

 Step 4 – Communicate your ideas about the book cover